 This move works your abs and obliques to build core and rotational strength.

-1. Lie on your back with your knees bent at a 90-degree angle and lift your legs.
+1. Lie on your back, bend your knees at a 90-degree angle, and lift your legs.

 1. Extend one leg straight and pull the opposite knee towards your chest.

-2. Twist your upper body so that the opposite elbow faces the knee being pulled.
+2. Twist your upper body so that the opposite elbow faces the pulled knee.

-3. Alternate between your legs and upper body as if pedaling, repeating the motion.
+3. Alternate between your legs and upper body as if pedaling, and repeat.

 Exhale when you stretch your legs, and inhale when you pull your knees in to maintain the rhythm.